rezakj/iCellR/README.md

 #27190 2.661361e+01       all
 ```

-- Make a gene model for clustering
+### Make a gene model for clustering
+Creating a gene model for clustering in single-cell RNA-seq analysis involves selecting a subset of genes (e.g., highly variable genes, marker genes, or genes of interest) that are most informative for identifying cell clusters.
+This process helps reduce noise and focus on biologically relevant features for unsupervised clustering.

 This function will help you find a good number of genes to use for running PCA.